(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Table of Contents >>

 Timur Novikov’s texts allow us to perceive the New Artists from two sides: as part of a larger cultural movement I described in the previous chapter, as well as a catalyst for this very movement.
 For obvious reasons, Novikov always placed emphasis on the latter, proposing his own, personal point of view, sometimes adding fiction to facts.
-Discussing Novikov’s ideal New Artists lineup, I am therefore also taking into consideration visual documentation of events or artists’ statements contrasting Novikov’s information.
+Attempting to “unify” Novikov’s New Artists lineups, I am therefore also taking into consideration visual documentation of events and artists’ statements contrasting Novikov’s information.
 Naturally, I can do so only to the extent that I have knowledge of such facts.
 As I wrote earlier, documentation of New Artists exhibitions and other events is a desideratum.

-The eleven selected texts can be divided according to periods: those written at the time of the New Artists, the earliest being from 1985, those giving an account in retrospective (1998, 2001, 2002), and one text marking a transition between these two periods.
+The eleven selected texts can be divided according to periods: those written between 1985 and 1988, when the New Artists hit the Leningrad scene, those giving an account in retrospect (1998, 2001, 2002), and one text marking a transition between these two periods (December 1988 or later).
+Their sources are indicated in Chapter 14, “Works cited”.

-Text no 7 is (most probably) Novikov’s flyer for the first official Leningrad exhibition of the New Artists in April 1988.
+Text no 7 is Novikov’s flyer written (most probably) for the first official Leningrad exhibition of the New Artists in April 1988.
 It expressively defines the New Artists as “more a movement than a group”.

 Text no 8 marks what I called a “transition between the other two periods”.
-I do not know its entire version, but Andreyeva, who quotes some passages from this text in the “Brushstroke” catalogue, states that it was written “no earlier than December 1988“, and that it “brings the group’s history to its conclusion“.
-The text contains a statement by Novikov that is important for my research:
+I do not know its entire version, but Andreeva, who quotes some passages from this text in the “Brushstroke” catalogue, states that it was written “no earlier than December 1988“, and that it “brings the group’s history to its conclusion“(Brushstroke, 2010, p.
+34).
+Novikov’s text contains a statement that is important for my research regarding the group's lifespan:

 By the end of 1988, the New Artists group had for all intents and purposes ceased to exist as a group.
-The constant expansion of the collective had become massive in nature and transformed the New Artists into a series of tendencies that made up the “new Leningrad school […] around eighty artists in all.
-(Brushstroke, 2010, pp. 34/35).
+The constant expansion of the collective had become massive in nature and transformed the New Artists into a series of tendencies that made up the “new Leningrad school”. […] Here we might note the necrorealists, who spun off from the New Artists; Vyacheslav Shevelenko, Marta Volkova, and Babi Badalov, who are close to Vadim Ovchinnikov; the Wilds (Oleg Maslov, Alexei Kozin, Oleg Zaika); the artists of the Amalgamated Museum of Creative Communities; the North Pole group; the Gold-and-Silver group (Yuris Lesnik, Ivan Movsesyan); and Andrei Khlobystin—around eighty artists in all.
+(Brushstroke, 2010, pp. 34 / 35, ellipsis adopted from the original quotation; text no 8)

-The autobiography from 1998 (text no 9) was compiled by Ekaterina Andreyeva for Novikov in December 1997 – at that time, Novikov had already lost his eyesight.
-It was published in a booklet for Novikov’s exhibition at the State Russian Museum in 1998.
-The autobiography interests us here with regard to the New Artists in the first place.
+The autobiography from 1998 (text no 9) was compiled by Ekaterina Andreeva for Novikov in December 1997 (Brushstroke, 2010, p.
+34) – at that time, Novikov had already lost his eyesight.
+It was first published in a booklet for Novikov’s exhibition at the State Russian Museum in 1998 and reprinted in “Timur Novikov” (2003).
+The autobiography interests us here with respect to the New Artists in the first place.
+On page 11, we find their names in two concise paragraphs – twenty names altogether.
+Novikov distinguishes between the founding members and those having adhered to the group later.

-Interestingly, Novikov does not mention “Pirate Television“ in his lectures on the New Artists, that is, three and four years later – perhaps because “Pirate Television” actually falls into the transition period from the New Artists to Novikov’s next art movement New Academy and is stylistically close to the New Artists as well to the early, burlesque New Academy videos.
+Interestingly, Novikov does not mention “Pirate Television” in his lectures on the New Artists, that is, three and four years after his autobiography.
+The reason might be that “Pirate Television” actually falls into the transition period from the New Artists to Novikov’s next art movement, New Academy, and is stylistically close to both, to the New Artists as well to the early, burlesque New Academy videos.
 If we take at face value Novikov’s statement quoted above – “By the end of 1988, the New Artists group had for all intents and purposes ceased to exist as a group” –, then, according to logic, nothing coming into existence after 1988 can be considered part of the New Artists.
 I therefore added “Pirate Television” as a kind of appendix to New Artists’ projects.
-But this is a question of putting logic over feeling – in the context of this article.

 Аt this point, the question of “who belonged to the New at what moment” becomes quite complex.
 The later lists not only add some new names, but they also omit a number of the earlier names; what is more, each of these three lists omits different names.

-Therefore, in an attempt to compile Novikov’s “final“ or “definite“ list, various approaches are possible:
+Therefore, in an attempt to compile Novikov’s “final“ or “conclusive” list, various approaches are possible:

 None of theses approaches is without flaws.
 In the first case, we dismiss all but the last text, just as the last written testament revokes all previous ones.
 In the second case we ignore that artists may stand as “examples“ for their colleagues.
 Only some texts, such as the document from 1987, clearly state an exhaustive list of names.
 In fact, Novikov sometimes “forgot” to name even core members.

 In the third case we ignore the context of the reference.
 Individual persons may have performed together with New artists, but this didn’t automatically make them New artists or attach them to the New Artists movement.
 Or did it?
-In the fourth case we need good arguments why one text should be more important than others.
+In the fourth case we need convincing arguments to state why one text should be more important than the others.

-In other words, we must examine each single text in order to compile one or perhaps several “definite” lists on the basis of good reason.
+In other words, we must examine each single text in order to compile one or perhaps several “conclusive” lists on the basis of good reason.

 Table of Contents >>